 Learning disabilities have nothing to do with how smart a person is.
 Rather, a person with a learning disability may just see, hear, or understand things differently.
 That can make everyday tasks, such as studying for a test or staying focused in class, much more difficult.
-There are strategies a person can learn to make coping with these differences easier.
+There are strategies a person can learn to make it easier to cope with these differences.

 Dyspraxia.
 Dyspraxia affects a person's motor skills.
 Motor skills help us with movement and coordination.
 A young child with dyspraxia may bump into things or have trouble holding a spoon or tying his shoelaces.
 Later, he may struggle with things like writing and typing.
 Other problems associated with dyspraxia include:

 Dyslexia.
 Dyslexia affects how a person processes language, and it can make reading and writing difficult.
 It can also cause problems with grammar and reading comprehension.
 Children may also have trouble expressing themselves verbally and putting together thoughts during conversation.